Baylor Law hosts an advocacy-focused summer study program in St Andrews, Scotland - the Baylor Academy of the Advocate at St Andrews.

 Baylor Law recognizes study-abroad credit hours obtained through other ABA-accredited law school programs, and many Baylor students take advantage of these opportunities around the globe to fulfill degree requirements at Baylor.

 Students interested in obtaining credit through a study abroad program hosted by a school other than Baylor Law must receive pre-approval to do so.
-Contact Jerri Cunningham or Associate Dean Teague for details on gaining approval for study abroad credit.
+Contact Jerri Cunningham or Associate Dean Wilson for details on gaining approval for study abroad credit.